How to Evict a Roommate Not on the Lease

 Case Types

-It’s important to get this right, since some case types can only be filed if there’s never been a landlord-tenant relationship, and others can only be filed if there has been a landlord-tenant relationship.
+Getting this right is important since some case types can only be filed if there’s never been a landlord-tenant relationship.
+Others can only be filed if there has been a landlord-tenant relationship.
 If you file the wrong case type for your circumstances, it could be dismissed.

 Unlawful Detainer, Wrongful Detainer, Eviction, or Summary Possession Actions